How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 4. Select Reset Smart Hub from the drop-down menu and enter 0000 as the PIN.

-5. This will reset the Smart Hub on the Samsung Smart TV by deleting any downloaded apps and account log-ins that have been stored on the device.
+5. This will reset the Smart Hub on the TV by deleting any downloaded apps and account log-ins that have been stored on the device.

 Then log back in again to continue.
 It is a simple, highly effective solution, and it only takes a few minutes to complete.

-Most Samsung Smart TV models can recognize FAT32.
-After formatting the USB flash drive to FAT32, you can download the files to the USB from the Samsung Download Center.
+Most TV models can recognize FAT32.
+After formatting the USB flash drive to FAT32, you can download the files to the USB from the Download Center.
 Once the download is complete, plug the USB into the TV and follow the on-screen instructions to install the update.

 9. Log out of your account

 This problem can also be resolved by exiting the Netflix application completely.
-To sign out of Netflix, follow the step-by-step instructions that follow after that.
+To sign out, follow the step-by-step instructions that follow after that.

 Press the following button in sequence: Up -> Up -> Down -> Down -> Left -> Right -> Left -> Right -> Up -> Up -> Up -> Up.